Shopify Orders Count Analytics

 Tab: Monthly Orders Count:

-Mixtable Analytics allows the Orders Count data to be filtered based on the customer segments you have created in Shopify.
+Mixtable Analytics Spreadsheet allows the Orders Count data to be filtered based on the customer segments you have created in Shopify.

 From the Shopify Sync Settings window, choose Analytics